Current as of April 10, 2020

-Schools and businesses are closing in response to the global outbreak of coronavirus disease 2019, and many people will be working from home for the first time.
-Knowing how to get started can be a task in itself, so here are some tips for getting mission ready and managing the challenges of telework head on.
+Some schools and businesses around the country have reopened, but many people are still working from home due to the global outbreak of coronavirus disease 2019.
+If you are among them, here are some tips for getting mission ready and managing the challenges of telework head on.

 Make a plan

-- Talk to your supervisor about working from home.
+- Check in regularly with your supervisor.
 Make sure you understand what your supervisor expects from you, and that your supervisor understands your home situation.

 - Make sure you have the equipment you need, such as a computer and internet access, and know who to call for technical support.